 Using Google’s free Disavow Tool should be a last resort.
 If you can, politely ask the person who is directing unwanted links to your website to take it down.
 Sometimes, a link can be manually removed, however, it’s not always possible, meaning you should use Google’s Disavow Tool.

 The disavow tool will protect your site from unwanted link-related penalties and is relatively easy to do.
-If you’re not confident with the disavowing process, then get in touch and we’ll support you with this.
+If you’re not confident with the disavowing process, then we’d be more than happy to support you with this.
+Simply get in touch with the team, by clicking here.

 How do I identify toxic backlinks?